garyjob/blog/README.md

 - Adding new categories to a post
 - Fixing category links in posts
 - Any changes that affect post metadata
+- Creating any new HTML files (the Google Analytics script will add tracking to new posts automatically)

 ## 📝 Scripts Documentation